Tokyo Table Trip

 Maruyama Kippei is updating its holiday this year.
 Their holiday will be Sun and Mon instead.
 Sometimes, they might open on Sunday and would announce so on their Facebook page.

-about 3 years ago 1578079559
+over 4 years ago 1578079559

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!